Blog Hero

 With eyes and eyesight, it’s better to be safe than sorry.
 Some aspects of eye care, like a routine exam, require regular annual visits to the eye doctor.
 But not everyone has the same needs, so it’s important to follow the advice of an eye care professional.
 Depending on age, a comprehensive eye examination is suggested every two years.
 And for those with conditions like diabetes, ocular disorders, or a history of glaucoma, more frequent eye exams are recommended.

-For those who are experiencing unusual or unfamiliar symptoms, it would be a good idea to see an eye doctor immediately.
+For those who are experiencing unusual or unfamiliar symptoms, it would be a good idea to see an eye doctor in Vaughan immediately.
 In some situations, a routine assessment would be more than enough, but for some, immediate care and attention may be required – even emergency medical attention.
 Today, there are some differences between urgent care and emergency care, but with the eyes, immediacy is the very best approach – again, it’s better to be safe than sorry.

 Focusing Problems